suyalcinkaya/notebook/mac-os-apps.md

 - [HyperDock](https://bahoom.com/hyperdock/) — Select individual application windows just by moving the mouse on a dock item.
 - [Haptic Touch Bar](https://www.haptictouchbar.com/) — Haptic Touch Bar provides actual feedback when pressing buttons on your Touch Bar.
 - [Scroll Reverser](https://pilotmoon.com/scrollreverser/) — Scroll Reverser reverses the direction of scrolling.
 It has independent settings for trackpads, mice and Wacom tablets, and for horizontal and vertical scrolling.
+- [tyke](https://tyke.app/) — A little bit of scratch paper that lives on Mac menu bar.
+- [Pretzel](https://www.amie-chen.com/pretzel/) — A smart, simple desktop app that shows and searches keyboard shortcuts based on your currently focused app.